core-wg/resource-directory/draft-ietf-core-resource-directory.md

 When the query parameters are not present in the request, the payload specifies links to be added to the target document.
 When the query parameters are present, the attribute names and values in the query parameters select one or more links on which to apply the PATCH operation.

-If no links are selected by the query parameters, the PATCH operation SHOULD not update the state of any resource, and SHOULD return a reply of "Changed".
+If no links are selected by the query parameters, the PATCH operation SHOULD NOT update the state of any resource, and SHOULD return a reply of "Changed".

 If an attribute name specified in the PATCH document exists in any the set of selected links, all occurrences of the attribute value in the target document MUST be updated using the value from the PATCH payload.
 If the attribute name is not present in any selected links, the attribute MUST be added to the links.